In the Admin application for Azure Active Directory, go to Enterprise Applications and select New Application.

 Send TonicDM the Required Information

-Download the Certificate - Base64 file, rename the file to remove the .cer extension (otherwise Outlook will block it) and attach it to the email.
+Download the Certificate - Base64 file from box 3 and attach it to an email.

-At the bottom of the page click on Configure TonicDM then copy the three bulleted URLs into the email.
+At the bottom of box 4 click on View step-by-step instructions then copy the three bulleted URLs in the Quick Reference into the email.
 Be sure to include the full URLs as shown.

 To recap: your email should include the following information: